 - Steam purchased, taking into account the reference value of boiler efficiency related to the fuel used for its generation (e.g. 90% efficiency based on the net calorific value for natural gas);

 Environmental data are collected yearly at all Solvay industrial sites (production sites and Research and Innovation centers) and for each business separately in the case of multi-business sites.
-The data collection comprises substance emissions to air and water, waste production, and a series of parameters dealing with water and general environmental management.
+The data collection comprises substance emissions to air and water, waste generation and disposal, parameters related to the site’s water balance, production volumes and finally, some indicators dealing with general environmental management.

 After a thorough validation process, these data are consolidated at Group level in a manner consistent with financial reporting.
 In addition, the consolidated data are verified by an external auditor.